howard0su/howard0su.github.io/_posts/2020-09-22-raw-net-performance-plutosdr.markdown

 featured: true
 ---

-In order to better understand how the raw network performance on PlutoSDR, I decided to use iperf to run some benchmark.
+In order to better understand what the raw network performance is on PlutoSDR, I decided to use iperf to run some benchmark.

 I modified the defconfig in buildroot to include iperf tool in the firmware.
 ```